Undergraduate Student Funding

 Padma Desai Summer Fellowship

 The Padma Desai Summer Fellowship supports travel and living expenses for summer research, travel, language training, or internship opportunities for undergraduates and/or graduate students whose interests include Russian and/or Soviet Studies.
-Students from the fields of Economics, Political Science, and History may apply.
-While preference is given to students who plan to use their fellowships in Russia, other locations that enrich a students’ understanding of Russian and Soviet Studies will also be considered.
+Students from economics, political science, and history may apply.
+Students should plan to use their fellowships in locations that will enrich their understanding of Russian and Soviet Studies.